 - (a) Among the graduate teaching posts, the proportion of Senior Graduate Master/Mistress (SGM) and Principal Graduate Master/Mistress (PGM) posts should not exceed five-twelfths.
-This proportion excludes one GM post upgraded to SGM in a secondary school with 15 or more classes with effect from 1 September 1994. - (b) In calculating the proportions of promotion posts, posts provided for the Principal and those out of the Basic Provision and Additional Provision in paragraph 1 should be excluded, except additional teachers in paragraphs 3(a) and 3(e).
+This proportion excludes one GM post upgraded to SGM in a secondary school with 15 or more classes with effect from 1 September 1994. - (b) In calculating the proportions of promotion posts, posts provided for the Principal and those outside the Basic Provision in paragraph 1 should be excluded, except additional teachers in paragraphs 3(a) and 3(e).